Parliamentary.ai

 Electric Vehicles

-The bill empowers the Secretary of State to regulate public electric vehicle charging points, including access, connection, and information provision.
-Large fuel retailers and service area operators may be required to provide charging points.
-Regulations will also govern the standards for "smart" charge points.
+This part grants the Secretary of State the power to regulate public electric vehicle charging points, including access, connection, and information provision.
+It also allows for regulations mandating large fuel retailers to provide charging points and establishes standards for "smart" charge points with data-sharing capabilities.

 Civil Aviation